 With a belief in lifelong learning, she connects with all generations – children, teens, young adults, and elders.
 Her approach is mutual learning across generations – learning from and with each other for meaningful impact.

-She helped found the Legacy Project, an independent research and innovation group, because she feels "we're stuck in little stories.
-The challenges of the 21st Century need bigger stories to encourage bigger, better thinking."
+She founded the Legacy Project, an independent research and social innovation group, because she feels "we're stuck in little stories.
+The challenge of this moment in human history is that we need bigger stories to encourage bigger, better thinking and action."

-One of her favorite ways to tell a story is through picture books.
+One of Susan's favorite ways to tell a story is through picture books.
 She sees an illustrated story as an art form that can reach all ages on many levels.

 "Words and pictures go together so deliciously," says Susan.
 "It's like chocolate and peanut butter.
 They're great on their own, but all the better when they're together!"

 Susan has written several bestselling books.
 Dream is a story about time, legacies, and hopes and dreams across a lifetime.
 It's a one-of-a-kind book illustrated by 15 top illustrators from five countries.
-Susan not only created the vision for the book, but worked closely on all aspects of its development.
-"It was an amazing experience to work with all the illustrators.
-The creative energy was unlike anything I've ever done before.
-I really believe in synergy, that ideas brought together can be far more powerful than any individual's ideas."
+Susan not only created the vision for the book, but worked on all aspects of its development and design.

 Her books have received many honors, including Parents' Choice, Teachers' Choice, Children's Choice, the Joan Fassler Award for an Outstanding Contribution to Literature, two Benjamin Franklin Awards, and a Visionary Award.